TheOrcDev/multistep-registration-form/README.md

 # Components

 Feature sliced design is used for the component structure.
-TODO
+Feature-Sliced Design (FSD) is an architectural methodology for scaffolding front-end applications.
+Simply put, it's a compilation of rules and conventions on organizing code.
+The main purpose of this methodology is to make the project more understandable and structured in the face of ever-changing business requirements.

+For more information about FSD, visit [https://feature-sliced.design/](https://feature-sliced.design/).

 # State Management